datatogether/learning/replicate-with-control/README.md

 * On a mac, use Disc Utility to check how much room your harddrive has.
 * Remember this amount for use in the next step!

 ### Step 3.
-Browse to a dataset online, check it's size, & get it's hash
+Browse to a dataset online, check its size, and get its hash

 * Visit http://datatogether.org/public-record/
 * Search for a piece of content _(at this time August 29, search only works for a single term at a time)_
-* Note its size, and compare with the amount of room available on your hard drive -- will it fit?
+* Note its size, and compare with the amount of room available on your hard drive -- ask yourself, will it fit?
 If so, proceed!

 [screenshot]